open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 There is nothing interesting unless we have some tables for writing data to or reading data from.

-The structure of joinbase table is directly mapping from the MQTT message.
+The structure of JoinBase table is directly mapping from the MQTT message.
 By the mapping, the json payload of one MQTT message will be extracted and saved into the targeted table.
 See more about mapping of MQTT messages in [MQTT Messages](/docs/references/mqtt/) page.

 Let's create a database and a table to store the data.
 ```sql